Stephen Lynch (politician): 2020 coronavirus response efforts

 During an April 2020 House Oversight Committee Hearing that included testimony from Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, Lynch grew angry over federal miscommunications about the availability of coronavirus testing, and said that cases of COVID-19 had doubled in his district just the day before.
-Earlier that month, he co-signed a letter with the Massachusetts congressional delegation asking FEMA to release enough ventilators from the Strategic National Stockpile to Massachusetts hospitals, as the state was bracing for a surge of COVID-19 cases at that time.

-Lynch has also been interested in improving the Strategic National Stockpile (SNS).
-On April 23, 2020, he introduced the Strategic National Stockpile Enhancement and Transparency Act (HR 6607).
-The bill would create a new initiative, the National Emergency Biodefense Network, that would work to ensure, at a state level and with state partners, that each state had enough supplies for emergencies such as pandemics.

 Foreign policy and veterans

 In the wake of the September 11 attacks, the Oversight and Government Reform Committee had oversight of airport security and some elements of the War in Afghanistan.
 Lynch sat on the Veterans' Affairs Committee for his first term.
 He has several Veterans's Affairs (VA) hospitals in his district, and sponsored legislation to increase nurse staffing and allow private physician prescriptions to be filled at VA hospitals.

 A supporter of American intervention in the Middle East, Lynch has made 12 trips to Iraq and ten to Afghanistan and Pakistan.
 Part of these visits' purpose was to ensure accountability in reconstruction projects.
 He voted for the Iraq War authorization in 2002, against the Democratic House leadership, and later voted to continue funding the war.
 He supported Obama's drawdown of troops in Iraq throughout 2010 and 2011 and Obama's renewal of the War in Afghanistan, the only Massachusetts representative to vote for funding for Obama's Afghanistan initiative.
 Lynch voted for increased foreign aid to Pakistan in 2009, but, along with Oversight Chairman John F. Tierney, pushed for strict oversight of the aid's distribution.

 Lynch supports lifting the United States' economic sanctions on Cuba.
 Moakley, his predecessor, was heavily involved in Latin American affairs, and Lynch has made an effort to continue this work.
 He joined five other congressmen on a 2002 visit to Cuba, where they met with President Fidel Castro.